 BEATS OF LOVE

-169. Pro>gen (Land Of Oz Mix) by The Shamen
+170. Pro>gen (Land Of Oz Mix) by The Shamen

-Despite seeing myself as more intrepid and enlightened, the only noticeable change was my taste in music.
+Despite seeing myself as more open-minded and enlightened, the only noticeable change was my taste in music.
 I was getting more eclectic as I widened my net.
 My clothes were full of holes and I wore tie dye shirts under fishing jumpers or I pilfered my sister's designer sweaters.
 I was unsurprisingly the scruffiest in the Hacienda when the Shamen's Synergy experience came to town.

 No comments: